 Richard Bellis, for those who didn’t know, is an Emmy-winning composer for Stephen King’s “It”, a long time faculty member at the University of Southern California, and current member on the Board of Directors of ASCAP (The American Society of Composers, Authors and Publishers).

 Bellis has offered his musical insight and talent to a great number of Disney attractions from the early days of EPCOT to the more recent “Stitch Presents Aloha E Komo Mai!”
 Enchanted Tiki Room in Japan.

-In between of course are a few highlights in his Disney career that have struck a stronger chord with some of us, and that is his work on Star Tours and the Indiana Jones Adventure (for more on Indiana Jones Adventure, read Bellis’ book excerpt found on our home page).
+In between of course are a few highlights in his Disney career that have struck a stronger chord with some of us, and that is his work on Star Tours and the Indiana Jones Adventure (for more on Indiana Jones Adventure, read Bellis’ book excerpt found here).
 Richard was gracious enough to talk with us about his Disney projects from the past and hopeful future, as well as a few other things in between.

 You’ve had a long career with music but let’s go back a few years.
 You’ve grown up in Southern California and no doubt have been aware of the grand opening of Walt Disney’s Disneyland park in 1955.
 Did you make it out to see it?
 What favorite memories do you have that have influenced you in a creative way?